-After passing the final security check at the first floor, just walk straight a little and an escalator will lead you to the second floor.
-Once you reached the second level, you will easily find VIP Lounge at your right, about 7 feet away.
+After passing the final security check on the first floor, it is needed to walk straight a little and an escalator will lead you to the second floor.
+Once you have reached the second level, you will easily find VIP Lounge at your right, about 7 feet away.
 The reception is located just in front of the two-glass doors of the lounge.
 You may also access the lounge through an elevator.
-Once you exit the elevator, proceed to your right and you will notice immediately the lounge premises, the smoking lounge is at the right side-door.
+Once you exit the elevator, it is needed to proceed to your right and you will notice immediately the lounge premises.
+The smoking lounge is at the right side door.

 VIP & SMOKING LOUNGE

 For clarity reasons, the lounge has an official name of VIP Lounge as listed in Loungebuddy's site.
-We can not find information about VIP Lounge from Clark Airport's website at the time of writing of this review.
-However, if you will visit the lounge, you will notice signage that the management are using which reads, CAD VIP & SMOKING LOUNGE.
+We couldn't find information about VIP Lounge on Clark Airport's website at the time of writing this review.
+However, if you visit the lounge, you will notice signage that the management is using which reads, CAD VIP & SMOKING LOUNGE.

-VIP Lounge is open only from 8:00 AM – 2:00 AM daily during the time of our visit.
+VIP Lounge was open only from 8:00 AM – 2:00 AM daily during the time of our visit.

 VIP Lounge is a pay-in lounge that admits customers who are clients of Priority Pass, Asiana Airlines, Asiana Lounge, Lounge key and Collinson Group.
-For walk-in guests, this lounge admits guests at the door for a rate of PHP 800.00 (US$18.00) per person with payments acceptable only by credit cards issued by Visa and Mastercard.
-For admission to the smoking room, the rate is PHP 300.00 (US$7.00).
+For walk-in guests, this lounge admits guests at the door for a rate near PHP 800.00 (US$18.00) per person with payments acceptable only by credit cards issued by Visa and Mastercard.
+For admission to the smoking room, the rate is about PHP 300.00 (US$7.00).

 Unfortunately, VIP Lounge does not accept Diners Club or DragonPass membership cards.

-The Easiness to Find the Lounge
+Easiness to Find the Lounge

 There is a flight monitor and airport announcements are also clearly audible inside the lounge.